willemavjc/openconcerto/README.md

 PS C:\Users\me\Desktop> ./client.ps1
 ```

 As of Dec.
-2019, `client.ps1` will install an OpenConcerto 1.6.3 over a OpenJDK 14.
+2019, `client.ps1` will install an OpenConcerto 1.6.3 over an OpenJDK 14.
 Both releases can be modified from the upper section of the script.

 ## Execution policy restriction